Read about Seven Even Clothing's creator, Gina Pecoraro and her coming out story to learn how this amazing LGBTQ company came to be.

-HOW IT ALL BEGANMike was calling Gina out on a little fact about herself that he knew, and she just wasn't ready to accept.
+Mike was calling Gina out on a little fact about herself that he knew, and she just wasn't ready to accept.
 Mike, who made-up this nickname for her, was also gay and you know what they say about gaydar...well I guess it's true!
 Any chance Mike had to express that Gina was a "Seven" throughout the day, well he made sure of it.

 Mike and Gina met when she first moved to Florida after graduating high school in Long Island, New York.
 He was one of the first friends she made, and they were constantly around one another.
-They worked, hung out, and partied together so the "Seven" comments never really ended...even when she was dating guys and finally met the one she thought she would spend the rest of her life with!
+They worked, hung out, and partied together so the "Seven" comments never really ended...even when she was dating guys and finally met the one she thought she would spend the rest of her life with.
 So, instead of really taking the time to reflect and think about who she was and what she knew in her heart to be right, she went on to marry a wonderful guy like she was "supposed" to do.
-Being caught up with planning her wedding and getting her life in order (since Gina and her fiancé were moving back to her hometown in New York) Gina just didn't really listen to what was within herself.
-She'd now taken a huge step in her life, but it was in the wrong direction.
+Being caught up with planning her wedding and getting her life in order (since Gina and her fiance` were moving back to her hometown in New York) Gina just didn't really listen to what was within herself.
+She'd now take a huge step in her life, but it was in the wrong direction.

-A few months after her wedding, Gina and her husband attended one of Gina's childhood friend's wedding.
-She remembers standing in the church watching her and her soon-to-be husband gazing at one another with such genuine love and excitement to begin spending their lives together.
+A few months after her wedding, Gina and her husband attended one of her childhood friend's wedding.
+She remembers standing in church watching her and her soon-to-be husband gazing at one another with such genuine love and excitement to begin spending their lives together.
 This was what sparked Gina's inner self to sit back and reflect.
 She's going to be honest, it wasn't fun.
-Gina had repressed who she was for most of her life and now she had put herself in a situation that would destroy something huge.
+Gina had repressed who she was for most of her life and now she had to put herself in a situation that would destroy something huge.
 But she had to do it.
 She was a lesbian.
 Gina kept repeating that over and over again until she accepted it.
 Once she accepted who she was, Gina felt uplifted again.
 She finally felt like herself and full of life.
 She wanted a life...a life of pure love and happiness just like she saw at her friend's wedding.

-The first few times she was a nervous wreck, but the more people Gina told, the easier it got.
+The first few times she was a nervous wreck but the more people Gina told, the easier it got.
 She started to feel more comfortable with herself which lead her to start using different ways to tell people: for example, she used Lance Bass' cover story on People Magazine.
 The title was "I'm Gay," so she would carry this around with her and pass it off and it made the process a lot easier.
 Seeing him on the cover of this massive magazine coming out to the world...Gina knew she could do it in her little world.
-Before she knew it she was living the life she was born to live.
+Before she knew it, she was living the life she was born to live.
 Gina felt a huge burden lifted from her shoulders and for once in her life, Gina felt open and free!
 Free from repression, doubt and fear and open to her new life that's been waiting for her.
-She finally broken down the barrier she'd placed over herself, trying to hide who she truly was.
+She finally broke down the barrier she'd placed over herself, trying to hide who she truly was.

 Gina explains, "Now, I know the history of the rainbow and how much pride our "family" has associated with it, rainbows were just never my style.
 With Seven Even Clothing there aren't any worries about being harassed or ridiculed for being gay.
-You can wear 7E with pride and without judgment everywhere you go.
+You can wear 7E with pride and without judgement everywhere you go.
 Seven Even Clothing is not changing the history of how we represent ourselves, we're just adding another layer of style to our pride, giving you a subtle way to represent who you are."

 Be Proud.
 Be Strong.